Laurencekirk railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-As of the May 2025 timetable, Laurencekirk is served by an hourly stopping service which runs between Montrose and Inverurie.
-In addition, some services also extend to Edinburgh Waverley or Glasgow Queen Street southbound, and Inverness northbound, although most terminate at Aberdeen or Dyce).
+As of the May 2026 timetable, Laurencekirk is served by an approximately hourly stopping service which runs between Montrose and Inverurie.
+In addition, some services also extend to Edinburgh Waverley or Glasgow Queen Street southbound, and Inverness northbound, although most terminate at Aberdeen.
 A reduced service operates on Sundays, northbound to Aberdeen and southbound to Glasgow Queen Street and Edinburgh Waverley.